• Skip to primary navigation

 Chicken Parmigiana, on the other hand, offers a heartier and slightly stronger taste.

-Veal Parmesan features young calf meat, renowned for its tenderness and subtle taste.
+Veal Parmesan features young calf meat, well-known for its tenderness and subtle taste.

 It's breaded and fried, topped with tomato sauce and melted cheese.